-- 17) Would joint supervisory teams, composed of experts of national experts and representatives of the EU supervisor, be an efficient tool to provide technical support to the supervision by the single supervisor? - Please choose between:

-• 1 (strongly agree), 2 (rather agree), 3 (neutral), 4 (rather disagree), 5 (strongly disagree), 6 (no opinion)
+- 24) Would joint supervisory teams, composed of experts of national experts and representatives of the EU supervisor, be an efficient tool to provide technical support to the supervision by the single supervisor? - Please choose between: - 1 (strongly agree), 2 (rather agree), 3 (neutral), 4 (rather disagree), 5 (strongly disagree), 6 (no opinion)

-- 18) To ensure stronger EU-level supervision, which of the following authorities or bodies should be closely involved in supervision? - a.
-European Central Bank and the relevant central banks of issue of Member States; - b.
+- 25) To ensure stronger EU-level supervision, which of the following authorities or bodies should be closely involved in supervision? - a.
+European Central Bank and the relevant central banks of issue of Member States - b.
 ESMA - c.
-Single Supervisory Mechanism and other bank supervisors for non-Banking Union Member States; - d.
+Single Supervisory Mechanism and other bank supervisors for non-Banking Union Member States - d.
 Competent authorities of other Member States - e.
-Supervisory colleges; - f.
-Other (please specify, in reply to the next question).
+Supervisory colleges - f.
+Other (please specify, in reply to the next question)

-For each point, options to choose from: 1 (strongly agree), 2 (rather agree), 3 (neutral), 4 (rather disagree), 5 (strongly disagree), 6 (no opinion)
+1 (strongly agree), 2 (rather agree), 3 (neutral), 4 (rather disagree), 5 (strongly disagree), 6 (no opinion)

-- 19) To ensure stronger EU-level supervision, where should the centre of gravity of supervisory activity be allocated? - a.
+- 26) To ensure stronger EU-level supervision, where should the centre of gravity of supervisory activity be allocated? - a.
 European Central Bank and the relevant central banks of issue of Member States; - b.
 ESMA - c.
 Single Supervisory Mechanism and other bank supervisors for non-Banking Union Member States; - d.
 Competent authorities of other Member States - e.
 Supervisory colleges; - f.
 Other (please specify, in reply to the next question).

-For each point, options to choose from: 1 (strongly agree), 2 (rather agree), 3 (neutral), 4 (rather disagree), 5 (strongly disagree), 6 (no opinion)
+1 (strongly agree), 2 (rather agree), 3 (neutral), 4 (rather disagree), 5 (strongly disagree), 6 (no opinion)